 For 264 years, 15 generations of Tokugawa ruled Japan from Edo Castle.
 The Tokugawa gave up control of the castle when they lost the Boshin war in 1868.
 The Emperor was restored as the ruler of Japan and moved to Edo Castle.
 At this time, the city was renamed Tokyo, or "Eastern Capital".
 The next time you are in Tokyo or even look at a map of the city, note the large green area in the middle and think about how the castle defined the city of Tokyo today.

 I have visited Edo-jo many times and never tire of walking the grounds or searching out remnants of the original castle.
-The size may surprise you because it would take most of a day to walk the whole grounds and visit all the structures even with a well planned trip.
+The size may surprise you because it would take most of a day to walk the whole grounds just off the main compounds to visit all the structures even with a well planned trip.

 I've also written an extensive article on the stone quarries that supplied the stones and some background about how the Tokugawa built this extensive network of stone walls: Edo Castle Stone Quarries